 In existing facilities, BIM is useful to analyze and discuss the implications of building upgrades and renovations.
 On the other hand, when a building is poorly documented, architects and engineers must set aside enough time for a detailed inspection.
 There may be unpleasant surprises and change orders even when working with professionals since buildings have many hidden components.

 Visiting a Complete Building Virtually Before Starting Construction

 When BIM is combined with virtual reality (VR) or augmented reality (AR), a building that does not exist yet can be visited.
 This also applies to renovations, where BIM can be used to model an existing building after the modifications.
 For example, when negotiating with potential investors, a virtual tour of the finished project gives a better impression than sitting down to discuss plans and specifications.

 BIM modeling is very useful whenever you need to present a convincing project to external parties.
 The following are just some examples:

 - Presenting fire protection systems in high detail to an insurance company, as part of the negotiation to get better coverage and lower premiums.

 - Showing the available commercial spaces or apartments to potential tenants, helping them choose an option that meets their needs.

 Engineering departments within companies can also use BIM to discuss projects with internal clients.
 For example, engineers can present many equipment options or layouts that meet the same requirement.
 The advantages and limitations of each option can be easily discussed with other departments and the upper management, before spending capital.

 In general, BIM demonstrates that the construction professionals in a project are technically capable.
-This provides confidence on the project, which is beneficial for financing, sales and leasing.
+This provides confidence in the project, which is beneficial for financing, sales, and leasing.
 BIM also makes communication simpler - 2D plans and specifications can be misinterpreted more easily, causing confusion and mistakes, but a virtual building model is clear.